synthesized-io/fairlens/docs/user_guide/fairness.rst

 possible sensitive subgroup and taking the weighted average.

 In practice, :math:`R` can be substituted with any column in the data.
-For instance, if :math:`R` is the target column :math:`Y` in a dataset, then using the above methods will yeild results indicating inherent biases present in the dataset.
-This can be useful for mitigating bias in the data itself, which may nip the problem in the bud.
+For instance, if :math:`R` is the target column :math:`Y` in a dataset, then using the above methods will yield results indicating inherent biases present in the dataset.
+This can be useful for mitigating bias in the data itself.
-On the other hand, using the predictions as :math:`R` will indicate the algorithmic bias of the model.
+On the other hand, using the predictions as :math:`R` will indicate algorithmic bias.

 References
 ----------